 4. The Unified Estate and Gift Tax Credit and the Credit Exemption TrustEach person is entitled to a lifetime credit of $600,000 for gift and estate taxes called the "unified credit."
 This credit applies to gifts made over and above the $10,000 annual gift tax exclusion discussed previously.
 If a person makes an annual gift to a single donee of $50,000, then the additional $40,000 - which does not qualify for the annual gift tax exclusion - will reduce the unified credit from $600,000 to $560,000.
 The unified credit is phased out for estates over $10 million.

 The unified credit may be used for property left to any donee, either outright or in trust.
 In a typical estate plan the unified credit amount is used by creating a trust for that amount for the surviving spouse during his or her lifetime.
 Upon the surviving spouse's death, the children would then become the beneficiaries of the trust.
 This trust is sometimes called an "exemption trust" or a "by-pass" trust since it is exempt from estate taxes and by-passes the surviving spouse's estate.
-The exemption trust may provide the surviving spouse with the following rights during his or her life without causing the trust to become part of the surviving spouse's estate for estate tax purposes: (1) all the trust's net income may be payable to the surviving spouse; (2) the trust's principal may be applied to the surviving spouse for his or her health, support, maintenance and education ("ascertainable standards"); and (3) the surviving spouse may have the noncumulative right to withdraw the greater of 5 percent or $5,000 of trust principal per calendar year for any reason ("5&5 power").
+The exemption trust may provide the surviving spouse with the following rights during his or her life without causing the trust to become part of the surviving spouse's estate for estate tax purposes: (1) all the trust's net income may be payable to the surviving spouse; (2) the trust's principal may be applied to the surviving spouse for their health, support, maintenance and education ("ascertainable standards"); and (3) the surviving spouse may have the noncumulative right to withdraw the greater of 5 percent or $5,000 of trust principal per calendar year for any reason ("5&5 power").

 The unified credit plays a major role in estate planning because there is no estate tax for estates that are less than or equal to the unified credit.
 In most circumstances, there is no estate tax on estates of $600,000 or less.